Create a safety case¶

 Implementation: Jupyter notebook¶

 Safety cases are generated using an analysis workflow that is very similar to the workflow for generating Measurements.
 The key difference is that Methods that generate safety cases are implemented as Jupyter notebooks .
-The Dyff Platform runs the Jupyter notebook, renders the output cells as HTML, and serves the generated HTML at a designated endpoint.
+The Dyff Platform runs the Jupyter notebook, renders the output cells as HTML, and serves the generated HTML at a specific route.

 Warning